-Inspired by living and working around the world, Rosemarie Forsythe paints in a style she calls "conceptual illuminations.”
-Her paintings celebrate the power of ideas that have influenced the course of history or changed the way we think about the world.
+Inspired by living and working around the world, Rosemarie Forsythe paints in a style that celebrates the power of ideas that have influenced the course of history or changed the way we think about the world.

-Rosemarie paints in a fine art style reminiscent of centuries-old illuminated manuscripts.
+Rosemarie paints on canvas, board and paper in a fine art style reminiscent of Renaissance-era illuminated manuscripts.
 Instead of words, she embeds symbols, math/science equations, algorithms, ornaments, and/or intellectual puzzles in her modern art.
-She uses acrylics, gouache, flashe, gold leaf, mica chips, and/or handmade paper to render symbols, math/physics equations, algorithms, and intellectual puzzles in jewel-like paintings.
-Her style mixes matte gem tones with metallics to achieve a look reminiscent of Byzantine icons or 15th century illuminated manuscripts.
+She layers acrylics, gouache, flashe, gold leaf, mica chips, and/or handmade paper to achieve a look reminiscent of Byzantine icons or 15th century illuminated manuscripts.
 Her paintings are rich in texture and include matte colors illuminated with gold or silver.
-Deep, bright jewel-tones are layered in intricate patterns to look like ornaments made of precious gems.

-Before she became a full-time artist, Rosemarie lived in seven countries and visited over 60 countries in the course of her past careers as a U.S. diplomat, policymaker, and international business executive.
-Trained as a professional jeweler in her years abroad, she eventually combined her jewelry designs with her intellectual and prior work interests to create a unique style of painting.
+Before she became a full-time artist almost a decade ago, Rosemarie lived in seven countries and visited over 60 countries in the course of her past careers as a U.S. diplomat, policymaker, and international business executive.
+Self-taught in art, she found a way to combine her intellectual and prior work interests with her artistic sense to create a unique style of painting.